AntonioBerna/ffust/README.md

 ```

 > [!NOTE]
-> If you use `cargo` to run the program, you can uninstall it with the following command:
+> If you use `cargo run` to run the program, you can uninstall it with the following command:
 >    ```
 >    cargo clean
 >    ```